martinthomson/quic-tls/draft-thomson-quic-tls.md

   negotiation could be subsumed by TLS and ALPN [RFC7301].
 The only unprotected packets are then public resets and ACK frames, both of which could be given first octet values that would easily distinguish them from other TLS packets.
+  This requires that the QUIC sequence numbers be moved to the outside of the record.

 # Mapping of QUIC to QUIC over TLS